-Our exceptional program leads students to one of three major creative careers: Illustration - the art of picture-making for the purpose of communicating ideas and information; Graphic Design - total information design, where pictures as well as words are created and designed to convey messages; Advertising Art Direction - a more focused combination of visual and verbal information designed to create a message that moves consumers to action.
+Our exceptional program leads students to one of three major creative careers: Illustration - the art of picture-making for the purpose of communicating ideas and information; Graphic Design - total information design, where pictures as well as words are created and designed to convey messages; Branding and Art Direction - a more focused combination of visual and verbal information designed to create a message that moves consumers to action.

-Graphic design, illustration, and advertising are professions where word and image are created specifically to move ideas and information to the minds of others.
+Graphic design, illustration, and branding are professions where word and image are created specifically to move ideas and information to the minds of others.
 Successful careers in these areas are enjoyed by those who know how to communicate a message in their artwork, whether it is in a corporate logo, book illustration, web page, package design or television advertisement.

 Unique among major American art and design schools, PrattMWP's program of study for these three creative areas is built on their relationships, not their differences.
 They are not isolated in separate departments.
 The curriculum is designed to give instruction in a broad base of skills relevant to all three areas in the sophomore year, and then to provide studio courses that are increasingly specific to each in the junior and senior years.
 This allows students to choose their major after exposure to the bigger picture.

 Courses in creativity are interlaced with those in technical process to form a well-balanced curriculum.
 In addition, students study the history of design and the fundamentals of human institutions in order to broaden their social awareness.
 This knowledge helps ensure that graduates will achieve early advancement in the professional world.